Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 An OA document means an OpenAttestation document, which is issued using the OpenAttestation framework.
 The data in the OA document is stored in a `.json` file.
 It is a tamper-evident document that cryptographically proves the issuer.

+There are two categories of OA document.
+One type refers to the [verifiable document](#verifiable-document), while the other type refers to the [transferable record](#transferable-record).

 ### Online Certificate Status Protocol (OCSP)

 Online Certificate Status Protocol (OCSP) is an Internet protocol used for obtaining the revocation status of an OA document.
 To learn more, see [this readme](https://github.com/Open-Attestation/ocsp-responder/blob/main/README.md).